Battle of Castle Itter: Aftermath and historical significance

-For his service defending the castle, Lee received the Distinguished Service Cross.
+For his service defending the castle, Lee was promoted to captain and received the Distinguished Service Cross.
+He died in 1973.

-Gangl died during the battle from a sniper rifle bullet while trying to move former French Prime Minister Paul Reynaud out of harm's way, and was honored as an Austrian national hero; a street in Wörgl was named after him.
+Gangl died during the battle from a 7.92×57mm Mauser round while trying to move former French Prime Minister Paul Reynaud out of harm's way, and was honored as an Austrian national hero; a street in Wörgl was named after him.
 He was the sole defender to die during the battle, though four others were wounded.
 Popular accounts of the battle have dubbed it the strangest battle of World War II.
 The battle was fought five days after Adolf Hitler had committed suicide and only two days before the signing of Germany's unconditional surrender.

+Kurt-Siegfried Schrader received a two-year sentence after he was arrested and charged by US forces for his former affiliation with the Nazi party.
+His sentence was shortened in respect to his efforts at Itter.
+He died in 1995.

+In popular culture

+Swedish power metal band Sabaton released a song about the battle, titled "The Last Battle", on their 2016 album The Last Stand.

+The US/Serbian WW2 action drama Battle for Castle Itter is based on this event.
+Production begin on 15 February until 7 March 2024.
+It was released on 30 May 2025.